Salted Peanut Butterscotch Cookies, an easy homemade cookie recipe with peanuts and butterscotch.

 If you’re just tuning in…Here’s another picture of what the dough looks like and you can double, quadruple, etc. the recipe and divide the dough, wrap it, then refrigerate.
+I quadrupled the basic dough recipe to make all 4 cookie recipes mentioned above.

 After you’ve chilled the dough, break it into pieces and roll into 24 balls.
 Flour your hands if necessary if the dough is a little sticky.